Ana María (Latino Outreach) Campaign

 With the guidance of an advisory panel and input from focus

-groups, campaign materials feature a young Mexican woman
+groups, campaign materials featured a young Mexican woman

 and her family who convey a variety of health messages.